 We will add a YouTube video on SQL Server Big Data Clusters soon.

-To learn more about how StorageGRID object storage can benefit your environment, visit the StorageGRID page on NetApp.com to access more resources for your specific use cases.
+To learn more about how StorageGRID object storage can benefit your environment, visit the StorageGRID page or the StorageGRID documentation center to access more resources for your specific use cases.